-- (a) In relation to the clearing of native vegetation authorised under this Permit, - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken. - (b) In relation to the revegetation and rehabilitation of areas pursuant to Condition 7 of this Permit: - (i) the location of any areas revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) a description of the revegetation and rehabilitation activities undertaken; and - (iii) the size of the area revegetated and rehabilitated (in hectares).
+- (a) In relation to the clearing of native vegetation authorised under this Permit: - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken. - (b) In relation to the revegetation and rehabilitation of areas pursuant to Condition 9 of this Permit: - the location of any areas revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) a description of the revegetation and rehabilitation activities undertaken; - (iii) the size of the area revegetated and rehabilitated (in hectares); - (iv) a copy of the environmental specialist's report.

-9. Reporting
+11. Reporting

-- (a) The Permit Holder shall provide a report to the Director Operations, Environment, Department of Mines and Petroleum by 31 July each year for the life of this permit, demonstrating adherence to all conditions of this permit, and setting out the records required under Condition 8 of this permit in relation to clearing carried out between 1 July and 30 June of the previous financial year. - (b) Prior to 31 July 2025, the Permit Holder must provide to the Director Operations, Environment, Department of Mines and Petroleum a written report of records required under Condition 8 of this Permit where these records have not already been provided under Condition 9(a) of this Permit.
+- (a) The Permit Holder shall provide a report to the Director Operations, Environment, Department of Mines and Petroleum by 31 July each year for the life of this permit, demonstrating adherence to all conditions of this permit, and setting out the records required under Condition 10 of this permit in relation to clearing carried out between 1 July and 30 June of the previous financial year. - (b) Prior to 6 August 2026, the Permit Holder must provide to the Director Operations, Environment, Department of Mines and Petroleum a written report of records required under Condition 10 of this Permit where these records have not already been provided under Condition 11(a) of this Permit.